 Landscapes might reflect the people who inhabited them.
 Can we generate connections between histories, cultural heritage, land, and context through art?
 Using photomedia, family archives, and stories, I'm exploring how to rethink the role of landscapes as a space for reimagining transgenerational connections.
 The 19DC Exhibition presents selected work of doctoral students of the University of Tsukuba

 Understanding and (re)constructing my experience of the city.
-3 trips to Joso, the city with the second largest migrant population in Ibaraki prefecture, Japan.
-Looking for the trace of the Latin American migrant experience in one of the central streets in Ishige, Joso.
-Currently at the exhibition "Connecting & Sharing – Envisioning the Futures of Visual Literacy," a peer-reviewed exhibition of the IVLA2022 conference.
-Visit the exhibition at Kunstmatrix here
+3 trips to Jōsō, the city with the second largest migrant population in Ibaraki prefecture, Japan.
+Looking for the trace of the Latin American migrant experience in one of the central streets in Ishige, Jōsō.
+"Mending Landscapes: Jōsō" was exhibited at "Connecting & Sharing – Envisioning the Futures of Visual Literacy," a juried/peer-reviewed exhibition organized by the IVLA2022 conference.

 Landscapes might reflect the people who inhabited them.
 Can we generate connections between histories, cultural heritage, land, and context through art?
 Using photomedia, family archives, and stories, I'm exploring how to rethink the role of landscapes as a space for reimagining transgenerational connections.
 The 18DC Exhibition presents selected work of doctoral students of the University of Tsukuba

-A Time Lab/McLeod Lab Project.
+Tsukuba Obscura is a Time Lab/McLeod Lab Project.
 Traditionally, the camera obscura image is upside down.
 However, correcting that image with further optical instruments (e.g., the Bonfoton UP) is possible.
 Intervention at the T+ Gallery, University of Tsukuba.

 → El Peruano Newspaper (in Spanish).